Beginner’s Week

-We wanted to get personal answers from a beginner skier on their first ski trip from last year, so we decided to ask her a few questions about her ski trip and what she thought.
+We wanted to get personal answers from a beginner skier on their first ski trip from last year, so we decided to ask Rachel a few questions about her ski trip and what she thought.

 What made you want to try skiing?